kwotsin/jekyll/_posts/2017-02-11-transfer-learning.md

 ---

 ### Create a Graph
-We will encapsulate the graph construction in a `run` function that we only run when called from the terminal and not when we import.
+We will encapsulate the graph construction in a `run` function that we only run when called from the terminal and not when we import it.
 We create the log directory if it doesn't exist yet.

 ```python
 def run():